UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A solar thermal system is a significant investment, but a 30% federal tax credit and other rebates can lead to a typical 5-10 year return on investment.

-Money-Saver: Check with your local utility provider before installation, many offer cash rebates for switching to solar water heating that can be combined with federal tax credits.
+Money-Saver: Check with your local utility provider before signing an installation contract.
+Many public utilities offer instant cash rebates for upgrading to an energy-saving option like solar water heating that can stack with your federal incentives.

 A technician discusses solar thermal installation and maintenance with a homeowner.